migueldgoncalves/backend-engineering-challenge/README.md

 Execution is expected to take less than 1 s, with no further need for input from the user.

+It is possible to execute the application several times in a row without the need to manually delete the ``output.txt`` file, as the application does this automatically.

 #### Automated unit testing

 A unit test was added, ensuring that the sample input provided by Unbabel leads to the expected output.